danjwait/mHST/docs/devEnvSetup.md

   This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
   ```
-   - F' requires Python 3.6 or newer; python was already on my WSL instance, not sure if I installed it or WSL comes with python (or via Zephyr install above):
+   - F' requires Python 3.6 or newer; python was already on my WSL instance:
   ```
-  :~$ python3 --version
+  ~$ python3 --version
   Python 3.8.10
+  :~$ which python3
+  /usr/bin/python3
   ```
   - [x] Install F' per [Installation Guide](https://nasa.github.io/fprime/INSTALL.html) cloning the F´ core repository
   - [x] Install F' python-support package